- Can We Extend The Probationary Period Beyond 6 Months?

 - Counting of Probationary Period: 6 months or 180 days?

-I’m starting a new category, “crowd sourcing”, to solicit professional insights from members of the HR communities I manage.
-This is for the benefit of those sending private messages and email seeking help, and for those who will be facing a similar situation in the future.
-Personally identifiable info were omitted to protect their identities or the companies they represent – Sonnie —
+I’m starting a new category, “crowdsourcing”, to solicit professional insights from members of the HR communities I manage.
+This is for the benefit of those sending private messages and emails seeking help, and for those who will be facing a similar situation in the future.
+Personally, identifiable info was omitted to protect their identities or the companies they represent – Sonnie —

 I have some concern.
 I am currently working in a BPO company and I’ve already rendered my 6 months probationary status, however, the company failed to let me sign a contract for regularization, but they were able to let me sign my evaluation that I passed my probationary period.
 It has been 8 months already, and until now I haven’t signed any agreement/contract, with this I also did not receive my salary increase for the said regular status.
 Any sanctions for the company?
 Or if I resign can I give them immediate resignation?